About this listing

 Two sinks w/mirror.

-The microfiber couch is positioned in the path of the afternoon sun so it's perfect for impromptu afternoon naps.
-The living room has a separate thermostat so the AC in the living room can be regulated separately from the AC in the bedroom.
+The microfiber couch is positioned in the path of the afternoon sun.
+The living room has a AC.
 All the windows in the unit open, so you can take in the cool Hawaiian breeze that easily flows through a corner condo.

 The kitchen is designed so you can sit and watch the ocean view from morning to sunset, and Oahu Ko'olau mountain range.
 There is a fire works show every Friday night at 7:45pm that you can view from the penthouse.
 The living room is comfortable with a microfiber couch, TV, Blu-ray player, with an assortment of the latest movies.
 There is a small bar for mixing drinks in the living room.
 The washer and dryer are just outside your front door and are shared with one neighbor.